-- 1. To be declared responsive, a bid must comply with all the requirements of the bid solicitation. - 2.
-Bids not complying with all requirements of the bid solicitation will be declared non-responsive. - 3.
-The Basis of Selection is based on the highest responsive combined rating of technical merit and price per solution. - 4.
-The ratio will be 70% for the technical merit and 30% for the price. - a) The technical merit score for each responsive bid will be determined as follows: total number of points obtained for the Point-Rated Technical Evaluation Criteria at Stage 7 adjusted to yield a score out of 70. - b) To establish the pricing score, the Total Financial Bid will be prorated against the lowest evaluated price to yield a score out of 30. - c) For each responsive bid, the technical merit score (maximum 70) and the pricing score (maximum of 30) will be added together to determine the total score out of 100. - 5.
-In the event two or more responsive bids have the same highest total score, these bids will be ranked in descending order using: - a) The proposed total cost for the Option 1 Deployment will be used to rank the tied bids from the lowest cost to the highest cost. - b) If still tied, point-rated technical evaluation criteria R.2.1, Semantic Search functionality will be used to rank the subsequent tied bids from the highest score to the lowest score. - 6.
-Up to 2 responsive bids will be recommended for contract award. - a) One of the contracts will be set-aside for award to an SME.
-For the set-aside contract, the highest-ranked responsive SME bidder will be recommended for award. - If there is no responsive SME bidder following the presentations, that spot will be available to all the bidders. - c) For all other bidders, the highest-ranking bids will be recommended for contract award.
+- 1. To be declared responsive, a bid must comply with all the requirements of the Challenge based solicitation. - 2.
+The Basis of Selection is based on the highest responsive combined rating of technical merit and price per solution. - 3.
+The ratio will be 70% for the technical merit and 30% for the price. - a) The technical merit score for each responsive bid will be determined as follows: total number of points obtained for the Point-Rated Technical Evaluation Criteria at Stage 7 adjusted to yield a score out of 70. - b) To establish the pricing score, the Total Financial Bid will be prorated against the lowest evaluated price to yield a score out of 30. - c) For each responsive bid, the technical merit score (maximum 70) and the pricing score (maximum of 30) will be added together to determine the total score out of 100. - 4.
+In the event two or more responsive bids have the same highest total score, these bids will be ranked in descending order using: - a) The proposed total cost for the Option 1 Deployment will be used to rank the tied bids from the lowest cost to the highest cost. - b) If still tied, point-rated technical evaluation criteria R.2.1, Semantic Search functionality will be used to rank the subsequent tied bids from the highest score to the lowest score.